microsoft/FluidFramework/packages/dds/migration-shim/README.md

 ## Description

 Experimental package - API's will change.
+Provides the ability to swap an existing DDS with a new DDS and migrate the data via an op at runtime.

 <!-- AUTO-GENERATED-CONTENT:START (README_API_DOCS_SECTION:includeHeading=TRUE) -->